Ten top energy-saving tips

 8. Underfloor heating.
 Many new properties have underfloor heating as standard.
 But it can be worthwhile installing it in older properties.

 9. Monitor your electricity consumption.
-Nothing makes people inclined to make economies so much as seeing the bill mount up before their eyes.
+Nothing makes people inclined to economise so much as seeing the bill mount up before their eyes.
 Invest in an electricity meter with a state-of-the-art digital display.
 And remember to turn off your lights and unplug your mobile phone chargers when they are not being used.

 10. Radiators.
 “Replace your horizontal radiators with a vertical design to make best use of wall space,” suggests Strutt & Parker’s Richard Banes-Walker.
 “If your radiator is under a window or behind a sofa, it is wasting energy.”